Oscillating dynamical friction on galactic bars by trapped dark matter: Torque in the fast limit

-It is obvious from equations (\ref{eq:torque_Weinberg}) and (\ref{eq:torque_LBK}) that the torque is dominated by contribution from phase space near resonances, i.e. $\vn \cdot \vOmega - \nphi \Omegap \approx 0$.
-However, the vicinity of resonances is precisely where the linearized CBE becomes invalid: the linear response (\ref{eq:fn_linearizedCBE}) grows indefinitely at resonances (Appendix \ref{sec:app_linear_response}), and this will soon violate the assumption that the non-linear terms of the CBE (\ref{eq:CBE_fn}) are negligible, which is the basis of this formalism.
-A correct physical description must respect that the orbits near resonances become trapped, a non-linear secular behaviour that cannot be described by linear theory.
+It is obvious from equations (\ref{eq:torque_Weinberg}) and (\ref{eq:torque_LBK}) that the torque is dominated by contributions from phase space near resonances, i.e. $\vn \cdot \vOmega - \nphi \Omegap \approx 0$.
+However, the vicinity of resonances is precisely where the linearized CBE becomes invalid: if resonances do not move, the linear response (\ref{eq:fn_linearizedCBE}) grows indefinitely at resonances (Appendix \ref{sec:app_linear_response}), and this will soon violate the assumption that the non-linear terms of the CBE (\ref{eq:CBE_fn}) are negligible, which is the basis of this formalism.
+A correct physical description must respect that the orbits near resonances become trapped, a non-linear secular behaviour which cannot be described by linear theory.

 To illustrate the problem, we show in Fig.~\ref{fig:torque_W04} the torque exerted on the halo by a constantly rotating bar.
-We compare the torque measured from a test particle simulation (black) with linear theory (equation~\ref{eq:torque_Weinberg}, blue) and the LBK approximation (equation~\ref{eq:torque_LBK}, dashed green).
-For the two approximations, we restrict the summation to the indices with $\nr \in [-10,10]$, $\npsi \in -2,0,2$, and $\nphi = 2$.
+We compare the torque measured from a test particle simulation (black) with linear theory (equation~\ref{eq:torque_Weinberg}, blue) and the LBK formula (equation~\ref{eq:torque_LBK}, dashed green).
+For the two approximations, we restrict the summation to indices with $\nr \in [-10,10]$, $\npsi \in -2,0,2$, and $\nphi = 2$.
 Since both the halo density and the perturbing potential decrease towards large radii, the contributions are largely limited to the main resonances with small $r$, the strongest being the corotation resonance $\vn = (0,2,2)$.
-The top panel shows the evolution for the first $1 \Gyr$ which we see a fair agreement between simulation (black) and time-dependent linear theory (blue) as long as $t$ is sufficiently small compared to the libration periods (of order $1-2 \Gyr$).
-However, the linear theory qualitatively fails to predict the subsequent long-term evolution shown in the bottom panel: while the torque of linear theory rapidly converges to a non-zero constant value predicted by the LBK formula, the `true' torque fluctuates over a much longer timescale gradually settling down to zero\footnote{We note that this limit depends on the time-dependence of the perturbation.
+The top panel shows the evolution for the first $1 \Gyr$ which we see a fair agreement between the simulation (black) and the time-dependent linear theory (blue) up to $\sim 500 \Myr$.
+However, the linear theory qualitatively fails to predict the subsequent long-term evolution shown in the bottom panel: while the torque of linear theory rapidly converges to a non-zero constant value predicted by the LBK formula, the numerical torque fluctuates over a much longer timescale, gradually settling down to zero\footnote{We note that this limit depends on the time-dependence of the perturbation.
 Here the approach to a steady state (zero torque) is the result of the assumed constant bar pattern speed and amplitude.}.
-This relaxation process is driven by phase mixing (a collisionless relaxation), which we describe in the next section.
+This relaxation is driven by phase mixing (a collisionless relaxation), as we describe in the next section.